Azure/azure-sphere-samples/Samples/DNSServiceDiscovery/README.md

     }
    ```

+1. In the Project Properties, ensure that the Target API Set is 3+Beta1909.

 ### DNS service

 This sample requires that you run a DNS service instance that is discoverable on the same local network as the Azure Sphere device.
-You can use the dns-sd tool from [Apple Bonjour](https://support.apple.com/bonjour) to setup the service.
+You can use the dns-sd tool from [Apple Bonjour](https://developer.apple.com/bonjour/) to setup the service.
 This dns-sd command registers an instance of a DNS responder service with the default service configuration used by the sample:

 ```
-Dns-sd -R SampleInstanceName _sample-service._tcp.local 1234 SampleTxtData
+Dns-sd -R SampleInstanceName _sample-service._tcp local 1234 SampleTxtData
 ```

 The command registers a service instance with the following configuration:

 - service instance name: SampleInstanceName
+- DNS server type: _sample-service._tcp
-- DNS server address: _sample-service._tcp.local
+- DNS server domain: local
 - port: 1234
 - TXT record: SampleTxtData

 ## To build and run the sample

-1. Even if you've performed this setup previously, ensure that you have Azure Sphere SDK version 19.05 or above.
+1. Even if you've performed this setup previously, ensure that you have Azure Sphere SDK version 19.09 or above.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
 Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) as needed.
 1. Connect your Azure Sphere device to your PC by USB.
 1. Connect your Azure Sphere device to the same local network as the DNS service.
 1. Enable [application development](https://docs.microsoft.com/azure-sphere/quickstarts/qs-blink-application#prepare-your-device-for-development-and-debugging), if you have not already done so: